rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 Waldinger encourages us to lean into our relationships and ends his talk with a quote from Mark Twain: “There isn’t time, so brief is life, for bickerings, apologies, heartburnings, callings to account.
 There is only time for loving, and but an instant, so to speak, for that.”

+Relationships, therefore, are what we really need to pursue.

 ---

 In years past, achieving success on an outdoor objective like a summit or a traverse—especially after repeated attempts or less than facile conditions—lead to a feeling of accomplishment.
 Having a goal and working single-mindedly toward it over decades should understandably be a cause for celebration.